abhishyantkhare/Astronet-Triage-TF2-upgraded/astronet/contrib/keras/README.md

-NOTE: THE `astronet.contrib.keras` MODULE HAS BEEN DEPRECATED.
+NOTE: THE `tensorflow.contrib.keras` MODULE HAS BEEN DEPRECATED.
 USE INSTEAD `tensorflow.keras`, PART OF CORE TENSORFLOW.

 Keras is an object-oriented API for defining and training neural networks.